Chart Color Schemes

 Infrastructure

-East Perth has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+East Perth has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 43 projects that are expected to impact the area.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 43 projects that may impact this region.
 Notable projects include the East Perth Affordable and Social Housing Project, Royal Perth Hospital ICU Redevelopment, Finbar East Perth Riverside Development, and East Perth Power Station Redevelopment.
-The following list details those projects considered most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.